 For anyone reaching State Pension age on or after 6 April 2016, a new flat-rate, single-tier State Pension replaces all entitlements under both the basic and any Additional State Pension schemes.
 Those who reached State Pension age before 6 April 2016 will continue to receive their State Pension under the previous rules, and the new State Pension won’t apply to them.

 How the new State Pension works

-The new State Pension provides a flat-rate, single-tier pension of up to £168.60 per week (2019/20 rate).
+The new State Pension provides a flat-rate, single-tier pension of up to £179.60 per week (based on the current tax year).
 It’s based on people’s National Insurance records, and a minimum qualifying period applies.

 People with no National Insurance (NI) contributions before 6 April 2016 will need 35 qualifying years to get the full amount of new State Pension.
 A qualifying year is each tax year that NI contributions are paid or credited.
 You pay NI contributions providing earnings are over a minimum amount or, if you’re not working, you may be eligible for NI credits.